Where to find discount concert tickets in Sydney Australia. How you can get super cheap tickets for concerts, even Sydney Opera House tickets.

 Not just classical music.
 Listen to jazz, comedy or even rock.
 See dance and cabaret.
 Or join local and international talking heads (not the group) grappling with dangerous ideas.
 All for much less than if you were to front up to the box office.

-Sydney Opera House - inside the Opera Theatre
+Sydney Opera House - inside the Joan Sutherland Theatre

 But if you are fronting up to the box office and you want to see an actual opera at the Sydney Opera House, here are some tried and tested ways of getting the cheapest tickets.
 Even when the opera is nominally sold out.